Villagerjj/GBOS/README.md

 # GBOS
-An unencrypted, but some what function Open Source Operating System for the Nintendo Gameboy, written in ASM
+An unencrypted, but some what functional Open Source Operating System for the Nintendo Gameboy, written in ASM